MilesEDaniels/Compare_7DADM_Mean_Daily/README.md

 ### Summary

 It seem that we can relate DM to 7DADM, but that we will need to account for both space and time (probably not a surprise).
-We could use the file titled “DA_7DADM_Lookup_9_13_2024.xlsx” to do this by using it as a lookup table for a particular river location and month, or we could take another approach.
+We could use the file titled “DA_7DADM_Lookup_9_13_2024.xlsx” to do this by using it as a lookup table for a particular river location and month, or we could take another approach (such as just using the actual 7DADM for each day/location).

-### A main result from this analysis is that applying a correction factor that ignores regional space and time components would lead to biased inference.
+### A main result from this analysis is that applying a correction factor that ignores regional space and time components could lead to biased inference.